shariq1989/cookbook/content/recipe/Channa_Masala.md

 {{< figure src="/images/cms5.jpg" class="instructionFigure">}}

 6. Remove the green chilis and set them aside.
 Then remove the entire mixture from heat and put it into a food processor, blend until smooth.
 7. Return the mixture to the pan, along with the reserved chilis.
-Then add the chickpeas, cilantro, 1/2 cup water, and bring it to a simmer on saute mode.
+Then add the chickpeas, cilantro, 1/2 cup water, and bring it to a simmer using saute mode.

 {{< figure src="/images/cms6.jpg" class="instructionFigure">}}